Abdulrahman-Mostafa10/Neural-Networks-Labs/Assignment_2/ReadMe.md

 - `F19-Pattern-Lab2.pdf`: The original lab document.
 - `images/`: Folder containing hand-drawn shape images.
-- `test\`: Folder containing the training-images for the classifiers
+- `test/`: Folder containing the training-images for the classifiers
 - `classiciation.ipynb`: File containing the ML pipeline as required.
 - `classification_utils.ipynb`: Implementation of all utilities needed.